* Password is currently available to patrons on the KM6LYW Patreon Page

 Shopping list

 There are two different DigiPi builds.
-A PTT-circuit build, and a USB-connected
+A USB-connected build (type A), and

 Watch http://rpilocator.com during the global supply chain crisis and chip shortage.